 $ python example_redis.py bar

-With that simple test complete, if you have existing code or app that uses redis, just change the host, port, password and SSL certificates and you are done.
+With that simple test complete, if you have existing code or an app that uses Redis, just change the host, port, password and SSL certificates and you are done.

-For more in-depth information on options with databases, etc. Please go here.
+For more in-depth information about database options, go here.